Today's Best Tech Deals

 As far as smart home integrations go, the Peace by Hampton BR30 bulb supports Alexa and Google Assistant (which means you can ask either Alexa or Google to gradually dim or brighten the light at night or in the morning).
 The floodlight also lets you export “tap-to-run” automations as Siri Shortcuts, but there’s no full-on HomeKit integration.

-Reliable and reasonably priced (but only available in a four-pack), the Peace by Hampton BR30 Smart Wi-Fi bulbs coms with an impressive set of automation tools, plus support for Alexa, Google Assistant, and Siri Shortcuts.
+Reliable and reasonably priced, the Peace by Hampton BR30 Smart Wi-Fi bulbs coms with an impressive set of automation tools, plus support for Alexa, Google Assistant, and Siri Shortcuts.
 That said, while these tunable white and color smart bulbs can be used outdoors, we don’t think they’re quite bright enough to serve as anything more than mood lighting outside, and we’re disappointed that the Peace by Hampton app lacks vacation and gradual sleep/wake-up routines.

 Peace by Hampton BR30 LED Wi-Fi smart bulbs (4-pack)

-This smart BR30 floodlight from Hampton Products boasts powerful automation tools and it doesn’t require a hub, but it only comes in a four-pack.
+This smart BR30 floodlight from Hampton Products boasts powerful automation tools and it doesn’t require a hub, but it lacks a couple of key features.

 - Alexa, Google Assistant, and Siri support